Here’s a video of what we’re achieving for European startups via our Space Hubs Network.

-The European Commission, in the frame of the H2020 programme, has re-appointed Simon Chambers, for the third consecutive year as a business mentor to help create innovation in the Earth Observation sector (safety, environment, transport and climate).
+The European Commission, in the frame of the H2020 programme, has re-appointed Simon Chambers, for the fourth consecutive year as a business mentor to help create innovation in the Earth Observation sector (safety, environment, transport and climate).

 Private companies, equipped with an EO application idea, will benefit from business process mentoring in order to get their service to market as soon as possible.